(Updated )

 What Is Devin?

 Devin is an autonomous AI software engineer built by Cognition.
 Unlike code completion tools or chat-based assistants, Devin operates as a fully independent agent with its own shell, browser, and code editor in a web-based environment.
 You assign it a task and it works through the problem from start to finish — planning, coding, testing, debugging, and deploying.
-Cognition also owns Windsurf, making Devin and Windsurf sibling products.
+Cognition also ships Devin Desktop, the IDE formerly known as Windsurf (renamed in June 2026), and one subscription covers both products.

 What Sets It Apart